katakatataan/amazonlinux2-php5.2/README.md

 ### Apache Configuration ./config/apache

 This config file is used for apache runtime configuration.
-If you change apache config setting, change this files.
+If you want change apache config setting, change these files.
 Root configuration is ./config/apache/conf/httpd.conf.

 This configuration is copied from amazonlinux2 default apache configuration using docker copy command.